crossbrowsertesting/selenium-galen/readme.md

 npm install
 ```

-This will install some dependencies we need in case you're interested in starting a tunnel to test locally hosted resources.
+This will install some dependencies you need in case you're interested in starting a tunnel to test locally hosted resources.
 If you don't already have Galen installed globally, you should do so now.
-I can be installed through NPM using the following command:
+It can be installed through NPM using the following command:

 ```
 sudo npm install -g galenframework-cli
 ```

-It can also be installed by other means, as described in [Galen's installation documentation](http://galenframework.com/docs/getting-started-install-galen/).
+It can also be installed from other resources, as described in [Galen's installation documentation](http://galenframework.com/docs/getting-started-install-galen/).

 Once we have all the necessary dependencies installed, we can start running tests.
 We just need to change the value of the username and authorization key in our cbt.test file: